 - Professor Jaap Paauwe identifies societal role for HR functions & organisations in his book HRM & Performance

 - Rob Scott in Australia independently starts to explore the concept of HR maturity and how it can be applied in practice.
 Begins initial development that eventually made a significant contribution to ARC – the maturity assessment tool.

 - Ásta Bjarnadottir, Assistant Professor (HR) at Reykjavik Business School is drawn to the Maturity Scale and invites Kearns to speak at the annual Cranet (Cranfield University HR Survey) Conference they are hosting.

-During 10 years of action-centred research on HR effectiveness, Kearns initiates development of the concept of a scale for gauging relative HR effectiveness.
+During the intervening years, of action-centred research on HR effectiveness by Kearns (while running his consultancy Personnel Works), Kearns further develops the concept and framework of an objective scale for gauging relative HR effectiveness within companies.

 - Academics begin to produce widely-recognised studies identifying links between HR & organizational performance

 - The People Capability Maturity Model evolves from the CMM

 - Kearns’ presents his ‘HR Measurement Scale’ at IIR conference ‘Measuring and Monitoring the HR Function’ (3rd & 4th April).